 - They should inform you and your family of all emergency procedures

-Home health and in-home caregiver agency licensing
+Home caregiver agency licensing

 Home health agencies can be public agencies, for-profit companies, or nonprofit organizations.
 Licensing requirements can vary from state to state.
 However, to be federally licensed by Medicare and Medicaid, an in-home health provider: